oscdev-io/birdplan/README.md

 `static` routes are those setup in the static protocol.

-`static_device` routes are those setup in the static protocol which point to a device and not a gateway.
-FIXME: NK: UNKNOWN WHERE THESE COME FROM

 `rip` routes from the RIP protocol.

 `ospf` routes from the OSPF protocol.